benzio/gridsome-starter-blog/content/posts/connect-netlify-cms.md

 description: "Connecting this site to Netlify CMS isn't difficult.
 However, there are issues with core-js on build."
 ---

+One of the drawbacks for a non-developer like me with Gridsome (or any other static site generator) are build fails.
+I hate build fails.
+Build fails bring me face to face with my own ignorance and lack of skill.

-Fortunately, I've been working with the Github and deploying to Netlify long enough now that I no longer clench up when a build fails.
-Knowing that this entire process of putting together a static website is a learning process also helps.
+Fortunately, I've been working with the Github--deploying to Netlify--long enough now that they no longer induce the physical displays of anger of endeavors past.
+However, they’re still annoying as hell.
+I just want things to work (don’t we all?).

+Connecting this
-However, when trying to connect this blog to Netlify CMS, the build fails each time due to a discrepancy with core-js and, unfortunately, there are no gridsome-specific issues floating around out there to troubleshoot the issue.
+[Gridsome Starter Blog](https://gridsome.org/starters/gridsome-blog-starter/) to Netlify CMS, the build fails each time due to a discrepancy with core-js version and, unfortunately, there are no gridsome-specific issues floating around out there to troubleshoot the issue.

+I was able to find some related issues with Gatsby, and found that downgrading the core-js to an earlier version fixed the problem...almost an hour later.

+#Issues logging in

+There were also some hiccups with the Netlify CMS login process.
+Working from a local copy was kind of a pain.